AlejandroPerezB2B/Syncbeateyeeg/README.md

 Output files are (1) "EEG_revenant0XX.set" and "EEG_revenant0XX.fdt" files (in EEGLAB format; contain the preprocessed EEG data); (2) "0XX_ICremov2.set" and "0XX_ICremov2.fdt" files (which contain new datasets after artifact removal) under the participant number folder. <br />

+8.- epoching_and_time_frequency <br />

+This script processes EEG data to calculate spectral power for linguistic and non-linguistic conditions.
+It then performs normality tests, selects appropriate statistical tests (paired t-test or Wilcoxon signed-rank), applies FDR correction, and displays significant channels.
+Uses the function 'swtest' included in this repository.

 **Trial and Duration**

 For each condition in both the linguistic and nonlinguistic tasks, there were a total of 10 trials, including an initial practice trial (should be excluded from the analysis) and 9 study trials.
+The initial practice trial is deleted during the pre-processing implemented in revenantEEGprocessing()

 While all trials are around 30s, we used 28s as a standard duration for consistent analysis (because the shortest inguistic trial is ~28.5s).